gorouflex/KFD4XR/README.md

 - [Lrdsnow](https://github.com/Lrdsnow) for fixes and offsets
 - [hrtowii](https://github.com/hrtowii) for KFDFontOverwrite
 - [leminlimez](https://github.com/leminlimez) for Chicken Butt
-- Rin and other tester...
+- Rin, SuperIndian560 and other tester...